7Grn/Mobile-WuWa-Config/README.md

 <h1 align="center">📢 Announcements 📢</h1>

 # Notice:
+HAPPY HOLIDAYS!

-## V2.8 Configs will be moved to Old Configs when Version 3.0 Launches.
+## V2.8 Configs will be moved to Old Configs when Version 3.1 Launches.
 > Configs for 3.0 will be streamlined into a more adaptive build, with one focused solely for stability and performance.
+> Support for V2.8 Configs will still be available until the end of Version 3.0
+> By Version 3.1, we'll fully transition to the [V3.x] Configs
+> Thank you for your support :)

 # Recent Changes:
-# December 7, 2025
-> Optimized various configs for better performance
-> New Config_3 brings way optimizations and better performance

-# December 1, 2025
+# December 25, 2025
-> Updated Config_Arglax / Config_1
+> Updated README.md of [V2.8] Config Folder
+> Added [V3.x] Config Folder

 Notes:
 > 🛠️ Users are encouraged to use configs in the *Old Configs* folder if the latest ones are incompatible with their devices.
-> 📅 Release target for updating website: **Sometime in November**
+> 📅 Release target for updating website: **Sometime in 2026**  (I'm replanning this whole thing, hopefully I get the time)
 > 🎮 It already contains Vulkan and non-Vulkan(OpenGL) settings
 > You need to have at least Mediatek Dimensity 8200 or Snapdragon 8s Gen 2 to be able to use Mobile Ray-Tracing Configs